Home » Addiction » Relationship » Parent » Drug Addict Son

 • Communicate with empathy: Open lines of communication with your son, expressing your concern and love while maintaining a non-judgmental stance.
 Let them know that you are there to support them and that they can come to you without fear of criticism or punishment.

 • Encourage treatment: Encourage your son to seek professional help and treatment for their addiction.
-Research reputable treatment centers, therapists, or support groups that specialize in addiction recovery, and offer to accompany them to appointments or meetings if they are willing.
+Research reputable treatment centers, suitable programs like Intensive Outpatient Programs (IOP), inpatient or outpatient, therapists, or support groups that specialize in addiction recovery, and offer to accompany them to appointments or meetings if they are willing.

 • Set boundaries: While it is important to support your son, it is equally important to establish clear boundaries to protect your well-being.
 Boundaries will help you maintain your mental and emotional health while conveying that their behavior has consequences.